careylzh/careylzh/README.md

 ### Heya 👋
-This is Carey, an aspiring software engineer based in Singapore.
+This is Carey.
 I used to do lots of small, non-prod hardware projects, then moved on to exploring web technologies, and the underlying idioms that make a language, library or framework unique.

 If you see something amiss/ambiguous in my projects, feel free to comment or reach out to me through email.